-Located right on the border to Allegheny County, South Heights Borough is one of the smallest municipalities of Beaver County.
+Located on the Allegheny County border, South Heights Borough is one of the smallest municipalities of Beaver County.
 It covers just over 0.41 square miles and had a population of 475 residents as of 2010.
-Don’t be fooled by its size though, this little Borough has seen its fair share of excitement.
+Don’t be fooled by its size though.
+This little Borough has seen its fair share of excitement.

 Fun Facts about South Heights: